Bernullys/cs50_sql/README.md

             DENSE_RANK() OVER(PARTITION BY gender ORDER BY salary DESC) AS dense_rank_num, -- repeat equals and dont leave space
             FROM employee_demographics dem
             JOIN employee_salary salary ON dem.employee_id = sal.employee_id;

+    Temporary tables:
+        We can use these tables while we have a session open.

+        This way if we are inserting data:

+        CREATE TEMPORARY TABLE table_name (
+            f_n VARCHAR(30),
+            l_n VARCHAR(30),
+            ...
+        )

+        But we can select part of data from another table:

+        CREATE TEMPORARY TABLE table_name
+        SELECT column1
+        FROM  existing_table
+        Where something_happen;

+    Stored Procedures: are way to save our SQL code and use it over and over again.
+It's like functions on other languages.

+        DELIMITER $$
+        CREATE PROCEDURE procedure_name()
+        BEGIN
+            SELECT ...
+            ... ;
+            SELECT ...
+            ... ;
+        END $$
+        DELIMITER ;

+        Then we can call the procedure:

+        CALL procedure_name();

+        We can create stored procedures in Workbench in that section.
+        Procedures like function can have parameters.
+The same way.

+    Triggers:

+        DELIMITER $$
+        CREATE TRIGGER trigger_name
+            AFTER/BEFORE INSERT/DELETE/UPDATE ON table_name
+            FOR EACH ROW
+        BEGIN
+            ... code of what we want to happen ...;
+        END $$
+        DELIMITER ;

+    Events:
+        Triggers happen when an event take place but an event take place when schedule.

+        Example:

+        DELIMITER $$
+        CREATE EVENT event_name
+        ON SCHEDULE EVERY 30 SECOND
+        DO
+        BEGIN
+            DELETE
+            FROM table_name
+            WHERE column_n >= 100;
+        END $$
+        DELIMITER ;

+        To ensure the event is working:
+        SHOW VARIABLES LIKE 'event%';
+        And to ensure we have permission to delete or something in the Workbench we can check on Workbench Preferences.